Physer/umami-on-azure/README.md

 #### 1. Prepare Your Secrets File

-Copy the provided `.env.keyvault.example` file to `.env.keyvault` in the project root.
+Copy the provided `.env.keyvault.example` file to `.env.keyvault` in the `umami/` directory.
 Each line should be in `KEY=VALUE` format.
 The example file lists all required secret keys—fill in the values for your environment.

 #### 2. Run the Sync Script